K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   3. Verify the service key issuance<br>
   ![7-3-1-20]<br>
-  On the main screen, click the [Key Issue/Manage] button in the middle right of the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI).
+  On the main screen, click the [Key Issue/Manage] button in the right of the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI).

   ![7-3-1-21]<br>
   If you go to the authentication key management screen, you can check (1) the service key, (2) traffic, (3) approval status, and (4) the delete service key.<br>